maxkingpublish/Employee_smart_door_sys/readme.md

 # Employee_smart_door_sys

-This project name **Employee_smart_door_sys**,target to built an employee manage system include AI demo **smart system**,which could recognize human face and judge if who belong to your company.
+This project name **Employee_smart_door_sys**,target to built an employee manage system include AI demo **smart system**,which could recognize human face and judge if who belong to your company,and auto open door for them.

 ## Main Model